moabdullah0/product-cards-js/README.md

 ## Project Overview

 Welcome to our project!
-This is a platform designed to provide you with the latest in technology and innovation.
+This platform is designed to provide you with the latest in technology and innovation, specifically tailored for trainees to enhance their learning experience.
 Below is a brief overview of the key sections available on our platform:

 - **Home**: The main landing page where you can discover the future of technology.
 - **Products**: Explore our premium selection of cutting-edge devices.